vmware-archive/app-manage/puppet/pivotal-tcserver/README.md

 tc Server requires a working java installation.
 Installation of java is beyond the scope of this module.

+## tcserver class

+The tcserver class doesn't need to be redefined in manifests unless you need to override a default or uninstall the package.

+## tcserver::instance

+The tcserver::instance resource definition is the primary interface to the puppet module.
+Each tcserver::instance represents a tc Server instance installed on the node.
+The resource uses tcruntime-instance.sh to create the instances.
+Configuration properties provided to the instance are passed to tcruntime-instance.sh without verification.
+If tcruntime-instance.sh finds an error with a configuration property the instance will fail to be created.

 ## Templates and Properties

 You may specify multiple templates via the "templates" configuration variable.
 It takes them in the form of a comma separated list enclosed in square brackets \[ \].
 Example: